ubisoft/mixer/docs/troubleshoot/issue.rst

 - the :ref:`faq <FAQ>`,
 - restrictions in :ref:`synchronized` ,
 - known problems in :ref:`caveats`,
-- current Gitlab `issue list <https://gitlab.com/ubisoft-animation-studio/mixer/-/issues/>`_ .
+- current GitHub `issue list <https://github.com/ubisoft/mixer/issues/>`_ .

-If you think you have found a bug or would like to propose a new feature, please report an `issue <https://gitlab.com/ubisoft-animation-studio/mixer/-/issues>`_ on Gitlab.
+If you think you have found a bug or would like to propose a new feature, please report an `issue <https://github.com/ubisoft/mixer/issues/>`_ on Gitlab.

 Please consider attaching the Mixer log file: